 The tiny island of Agistri is ideal for a long day on the beach.
 Most ferries arrive at the port of Megalochori (Myli), the main town of Agistri.
 Upon your arrival, there is a bus to take around.
 First stop is Skala, the most popular tourist place on the island, with a nice sandy beach and traditional taverns.
 From Skala, there is a path leading to a nudist beach in 20 min walk.
 After Skala, the bus continues to the beaches of Aponissos and Dragonera, two secluded places with crystal water.

-How to go to Agistri: Ferries to Agistri depart daily (about 5-6 times per day) from the port of Piraeus in Athens.
+How to go to Agistri: Ferries depart daily (about 5-6 times per day) from the port of Piraeus in Athens.
 The ferry trip is 50 min.

 With traditional architecture and nice beaches, Poros island is a very popular destination for one-day ferry trips from Athens.
 Upon your arrival at the port of Poros Town, there are two buses: one going to Askeli, the most organized beach on the island, and the historical monastery of Zoodochos Pighi; and the other bus going to Neorio and the Love Bay.
 In particular, Love Bay is a very nice green cove to have a relaxing swim.
 In the evening, try local dishes at the seaside restaurants in Poros Town before returning to Athens.

-How to go to Poros: Ferries to Poros depart daily and almost every hour from Piraeus, the main port of Athens.
+How to go to Poros: Ferries depart daily and almost every hour from Piraeus, the main port of Athens.
 The ferry trip is 1 hour.

 #Day cruise to Aegina and Hydra